kgisl/makesite/content/blog/2020-12-20-become-yourself.md

 - Students choose us for the **reliable** learning experience *that transforms*.
 They endorse us for who *they* become.

-Impact Workshippers, privilege and inspired to co-Kreate Geniuses, to maximize transformation.
+Privileged Workshippers, inspired to impact, to co-Kreate Geniuses, to maximize transformation.
 Or in short,

 ```co-Kreating (K) Geniuses (G)```